15 Nov 2018 Martin Banov

 So how IOTA may look in a few years when EC is deployed to the mainnet?
 I envision the following picture.

 There is Cluster 0.
 It consists of nodes interacting via the Internet, main economic cluster actors - big companies - run special software playing the role of a distributed Coordinator.
 This software does only one thing — it signals that a particular actor has seen certain transactions and will accept them as legitimate ones with some probability.
-There are thousands of other clusters formed by nodes interacting via the Internet-of-Things.
+There are thousands of other clusters formed by nodes interacting via the Internet of Things.
 Some of them are connected to Cluster 0 directly.
 A single cluster can be a group of devices in a building, in a park, in a town, or even on a stretch of road.
 The structure depends on economic activity in an area.
 A single cluster is connected to several other clusters, mainly adjacent ones (in spatial meaning).
 Each cluster processes its own transactions and transactions of the neighbor clusters, all the other transactions are ignored because they simply don’t reach the cluster.

-The notion of Economic Clustering has important implications for scalability in general, specialization and economic diversification within a system.
+The notion of Economic Clustering has important implications for scalability in general, specialization, and economic diversification within a system.
 Ethereum's Plasma side-chains can also be seen as a form of Economic Clustering (i.e., certain economic activities localized on their appropriately optimized side-chain branches).

 Among amendments and improvements to the mathematical models, it is interesting to mention local modifiers, as described by Popov in a paper published earlier in 2018 (“Local Modifiers in the Tangle”) - it suggests that nodes can interact in different ways with the ledger, depending on various local factors and information available to them (as opposed to all network participants interpreting the same ledger in the same way, which inevitably leads to bottlenecks).
-This local view of the node is somewhat reminiscent of Holochain's agent-centric ontology and the notion of holographic consensus (as implemented by DAOstack), intertwining different angles/perceptions of the same in a more wholistic view.
+This local view of the node is somewhat reminiscent of Holochain's agent-centric ontology and the notion of holographic consensus (as implemented by DAOstack), intertwining different angles/perceptions of the same in a more holistic view.

 Decision making is an aspect implicit in every dynamic system of interactive relations and Nash equilibrium is an important concept in IOTA's theoretical model.
-A Nash equilibrium is a game theory concept characterizing a state in which every actor has optimized his strategy in alignment with all the other participants' choices - simply put, it refers to laws which don't require policing or enforcement even in the absence of enforceable mechanisms (a trivial example being traffic light signals - it makes sense that everybody would follow then, since nobody will gain any advantage by not doing so).
+A Nash equilibrium is a game theory concept characterizing a state in which every actor has optimized his strategy in alignment with all the other participants' choices - simply put, it refers to laws that don't require policing or enforcement even in the absence of enforceable mechanisms (a trivial example being traffic light signals - it makes sense that everybody would follow then since nobody will gain any advantage by not doing so).

-A paper authored by Popov and others entitled "Equilibria in the Tangle" from March 2018, proves the existence of a Nash equilibrium on the tangle in produced simulations where it is demonstrated that even though there are no strict (but only approximate) rules for choosing transactions, when a large number of nodes follow some reference rule, it is to the benefit of any such node to stick to a rule of the same kind ("selfish" participants will cooperate with their tangle as there is no incentive to deviate).
+A paper authored by Popov and others entitled "Equilibria in the Tangle" from March 2018, proves the existence of a Nash equilibrium on the tangle in produced simulations where it is demonstrated that even though there are no strict (but only approximate) rules for choosing transactions when a large number of nodes follow some reference rule, it is to the benefit of any such node to stick to a rule of the same kind ("selfish" participants will cooperate with their tangle as there is no incentive to deviate).

 This makes sense in the context of IOTA and the overall logic of the system where users are seen as the devices they interface with and as such a byproduct of the network itself.
 These premises create an environment that is collaborative in nature, as users contribute to the stability and security of the network simply by using it.